Obama takes on critics of Iran deal, praises diplomacy

 SAN FRANCISCO President Barack Obama took on critics of a newly brokered nuclear deal with Iran on Monday by saying their tough talk was good for politics but not for U.S. security.

 On Monday, however, he alluded to those foreign policy goals during remarks that were otherwise focused on immigration reform.
-He said he had ended the war in Iraq and would end the war in Afghanistan next year, two things he pledged to do as a candidate.
+He noted that he had ended the war in Iraq and would end the war in Afghanistan next year, two things he also pledged to do as a candidate.

 "When I first ran for president I said it was time for a new era of American leadership in the world, one that turned the page on a decade of war and began a new era of our engagement with the world," he said during a visit to San Francisco.